markdellostritto/ann/README.md

 The training, validation, and testing data are read from data files, each of which contains a list of files providing structures and associated energies.
-The structures listed are read from each data file and combined to form the total data set in each category.
+The structures listed in each data file are read and combined to form the total data set in each category.
 Each data file can be individually classified as training, validation, or testing.
-Although one can use a single data file for each category, it is recommended to split the data into several categories based on different constructions, symmetries, chemistries, etc.
+Although one can use a single data file for each category, it is recommended to split the data into several data files based on different constructions, symmetries, chemistries, etc.
 The use of separate data files facilitates the organization and division of data into different categories for training and analysis.